X9Developers/swap-resolver/instructions/Concept.md

 When a payment request arrives at an LND (payee) and LND can't find the hash in its database, it can query an external system, like [XUD](https://github.com/ExchangeUnion/xud/), for the pre-image via RPC call.

-### The setup
-* LTCD - connected to the litecoin chain
-* BTCD - connected to the bitcoin chain
-* An instance of LND configured for bitcoin and using the BTCD instance (`a-lnd-btc`, `b-lnd-btc`)
-* An instance of LND configured for litecoin and using the LTCD instance  (`a-lnd-ltc`, `b-lnd-ltc`)
-* An instance of XUD which is aware of the LNDs processes (`a-XUD`, `b-XUD`)

 ### How the new swap works
-1. `a-XUD` and `b-XUD` agree to execute a swap of x BTC for y LTC via an external order exchange & matching mechanism.
+1. `a-XUD` and `b-XUD` agree to execute a swap of x XSN for y LTC via an external order exchange & matching mechanism.
 2. `a-XUD` creates a preimage and hashes it.
 The hash is shared with `b-XUD` and kept in both XUDs together with the swap information.
-3. `a-XUD` requests its `a-lnd-btc` to create a route and transfer x BTC to `b-lnd-btc`.
-"I will pay you x BTC if you know the preimage of the hash".
+3. `a-XUD` requests its `a-lnd-xsn` to create a route and transfer x XSN to `b-lnd-xsn`.
+"I will pay you x XSN if you know the preimage of the hash".
-4. `b-lnd-btc` does not know the preimage for the incoming transfer, so it informs `b-XUD` via RPC call.
+4. `b-lnd-xsn` does not know the preimage for the incoming transfer, so it informs `b-XUD` via RPC call.
 5. `b-XUD` is aware of the negotiated trade and the hash so it requests its `b-lnd-ltc` to create a route and initiate a transfer of y LTC from its `b-lnd-ltc` to `a-lnd-ltc` using `a-XUD`'s provided hash: " I will pay you y LTC if you know the preimage of the hash".
 6. `a-lnd-ltc` does not know the preimage, so it informs `a-XUD`.
 7. `a-XUD` is the creator of the preimage and provides it to `a-lnd-ltc` which completes the LTC transaction by sending it to `b-lnd-ltc`.
-8. `b-lnd-ltc` forwards the preimage to `b-XUD` which in turn provides it to `b-lnd-btc`, which completes the transaction by sending it to `a-lnd-btc`.
+8. `b-lnd-ltc` forwards the preimage to `b-XUD` which in turn provides it to `b-lnd-xsn`, which completes the transaction by sending it to `a-lnd-xsn`.
 9. `a-XUD` receives the preimage and the swap is completed.

 ### Notes
 - A and B do not need to have direct payment channels between each other.
 They can use multi-hop routes.
-The routes can be different for the LTC and BTC payment and are created separately.
+The routes can be different for the LTC and XSN payment and are created separately.
 - Discovery, order management & matching are done in a separate software layer and are not relevant for the order execution part which is described in this document.
 - For step 2., we are exploring sharing the hash directly within the HTLC instead of via a separate communication channel, which would also ommit a 'received hash' response.
 - The described swap approach makes partial order filling simpler